NeovisionSAS/cvat/site/content/en/docs/manual/basics/CVAT-annotation-Interface/workspace.md

 Additionally, the panel allows you to overlay a grid on the image for more precise annotation.

-{{% alert title="Note" color="primary" %}}
-Adjusting the image settings only alters how the pictures are displayed.
+> **Note**: Adjusting the image settings only
+> alters how the pictures are displayed.
-The images themselves will remain unmodified and unchanged.
+> The images themselves will remain unmodified and unchanged.
-{{% /alert %}}

 By default, the **Image settings** panel is not visible.
 To access it, click on the **Arrow Up** (![Image Grid Icon](/images/image-grid-icon.jpg))